ihtishamargan/Python-ETL-pipeline-using-docker/readme.md

-Following command can be used to run docker compose.
+Following command can be used to build and run docker containers.
 ```bash
 docker-compose up
 ```